Nato Chkheidze: Third term as MP

 MP Chkheidze has spoken out against the National Bank of Georgia, calling for a government intervention to lower commercial interest rates.
 She voted in favor of a bill sponsored by the libertarian Girchi party to investigate the NBG's price stability policy.
 Critical of the country's judicial system, she co-sponsored a 2019 bill to end lifetime appointment of judges, as well as another one calling for measures to end what she calls "clan governance" in courts.

 Despite being originally considered to be one of Georgia's most Kremlin-friendly politicians, her views changed over time.
 She's co-sponsored a bill on the creation of a special investigative committee to study allegations of cooperation between Georgia's State Security Service and Russian secret services.
 She was one of 18 opposition MPs to propose a reform package to match the European Commission's June 2022 recommendations for the country to receive the EU membership candidacy.

 A staunch conservative, Nato Chkheidze's comments in 2019 over the appointment of Maia Tskitishvili as Minister of Infrastructure (stating such a ministry would be "too much of a burden" for a woman) raised much criticism for women's rights groups.
 Following the death of a television cameraman during the 2021 anti-LGBTQ riots, she led a protest in the session hall of Parliament along with fellow MPs Tina Bokuchava and Ana Natsvlishvili, taking over the Speaker's chair and demanding the resignation of Prime Minister Irakli Gharibashvili.

+On May 17, 2023, Nato Chkheidze and other SFP members left the Strength is in Unity parliamentary faction after breaking the faction's opposition to the confirmation of three nominees for the High Council of Justice who were seen by civil society groups as pro-governmental candidates.